jamesob/jamesob.github.io/_posts/2012-2-11-language-matters.md

 ## We're engineers

-Often, after complaining of a surprising or erroneous behavior of PHP[^1] in our development chat, I am engaged by someone who is upset with my criticism of PHP and our use of it.
+Often, after complaining of a surprising or erroneous behavior of PHP[^1] in our development chat, I am engaged by someone who takes issue with my criticism of PHP and our use of it.

 Typically, the crux of their response is this: my criticisms of PHP are academic, aesthetic judgements that belong on the sidelines; at the end of the